Home/Reviews/West Elm

 Drawer Construction

 The desk includes one or two drawers depending on configuration.
-The drawer boxes use dovetail or staple joinery depending on the specific production run; West Elm has not consistently published which method applies to this piece, and owner-reported teardowns suggest some variation.
-The drawer slides are metal with a smooth but not soft-close action in most configurations.
+The drawer boxes use joinery consistent with the price tier; WE has not published specific joinery method depending on the specific production run; West Elm has not consistently published which method applies to this piece, and owner-reported teardowns suggest some variation.
+The drawer slides are wooden glides — a quality material choice that provides smooth, quiet operation in most configurations.
 Soft-close mechanisms are not standard on this desk, which is notable at a price point where soft-close is becoming expected.
 The drawer capacity is appropriate for the category: adequate for office supplies and documents but not deep enough for hanging file folders in standard letter size.

 Veneer Quality and Surface Durability